AaronRodrigues/CV/README.md

 #### Problem Solving

 Working for Halliburton involved travelling to remote locations to run million dollar projects and have the data acquired on site sent over a VPN back to town realtime.
 Due to the lack of resources in these locations and logistical challenges, Problem solving was ingrained in day to day work.
-Power shutdowns, safety drills, electronic interference, troubleshooting of surface and downhole sensors were part of day to day operation.
+Working around power shutdowns, safety drills, electronic interference, troubleshooting of surface and downhole sensors were part of day to day operation.

 - 7 Years experience as an Engineer in the Oil and Gas Sector
-- Was involved in the Drilling of the deepest wells in the region
+- Was directly involved in Drilling the deepest Extended Reach Wells in the Middle East
-- Evidence

 #### Critical Decision Making